Axwell Stonewashed Copper Wallet Review: It’s Heavy, but worth it!

 I appreciate the easily removable plates on these Axwell wallets.
 It makes customization a breeze, as you can easily take the cash strap off and replace it with the money clip.
 It also lets you get additional plates and swap them out immediately (or mix and match if you prefer).

-What did I NOT like about this product?
+What did I NOT like about the Axwell Copper?

 1. The significant weight